A Completely Furnished Room

 The Staff Cares About You

 When you live off campus you need to be concerned about leaky faucets, shoveling the walk, and finding someone who can help you when you're in need of advice.
-Residence Life provides professional staff members who are trained to meet your needs and to maintain the facilities.
+University Housing provides professional staff members who are trained to meet your needs and to maintain the facilities.
 We also work all year long to provide orientation and on-going training to our student staff and student leaders.
 College can be a difficult time; knowing that people care about you can make those challenges more manageable.